-Pacifica Graduate Institute's Policy for Accommodating Students and Applicants with Disabilities
+Pacifica's Policy for Accommodating Students and Applicants with Disabilities

-It is the policy of Pacifica Graduate Institute to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local regulations regarding students and applicants with disabilities.
-Under these laws, no qualified individual with a disability shall unlawfully be denied access to or participation in services, programs, or activities of Pacifica Graduate Institute.
+It is Pacifica Graduate Institute's policy to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local regulations regarding students and applicants with disabilities.
+Under these laws, no qualified individual with a disability will be unlawfully denied access to, or participation in, services, programs, or activities of Pacifica Graduate Institute

 In carrying out this policy, we recognize that disabilities include mobility, sensory, health, psychological, and learning disabilities.
-Pacifica will make efforts to provide reasonable accommodations to qualified individuals with disabilities, to the extent that such accommodations are readily achievable.
+Pacifica will make efforts to provide reasonable accommodations to qualified individuals with disabilities to the extent that such accommodations are readily achievable.
 Though Pacifica takes the needs of students with disabilities seriously, it is not able to guarantee that all services requested can or will be provided.
 Specifically, accommodations that are unduly burdensome or that fundamentally alter the nature of the service, program or activity may not be entertained.